Top Iraqi cleric casts doubt on reforms offered to defuse unrest

 Washington also welcomed the UN plan, but protesters did not welcome that.
 They perceive Iraq’s leaders as subservient to one of the country’s two main allies, the United States and Iran.

 “The United States joins the U.N.
-Assistance Mission to Iraq in calling on the Iraqi government to halt the violence against protesters and fulfil President (Barham) Salih’s promise to pass electoral reform and hold early elections,” the White House press secretary said in a statement.
+Assistance Mission to Iraq in calling on the Iraqi government to halt the violence against protesters and fulfill President (Barham) Salih’s promise to pass electoral reform and hold early elections,” the White House press secretary said in a statement.

 “I lost my son in a protest last week – they murdered him,” said one man, his voice cracking.
 “We don’t want anyone to get involved – not the United Nations, not Iran, not America.
 We just want them to go!
 Why won’t they go?”

-Reporting by Raya Jalabi and Ahmed Aboulenein; Editing by Mark Heinrich and Giles Elgood
+Reporting by Raya Jalabi and Ahmed Aboulenein; Editing by Mark Heinrich, Giles Elgood and Mark Potter